gclef-cmu/gclef-cmu.github.io/blog/posts/250918_MusicArena.md

 ### 8. How do users react to model generations?

 Alongside battle data, we also offer users the opportunity to provide written feedback on the generated music.
-With this feedback, we hope to both get a better understanding of the models' performance and determine what aspects of model generation are important to users so we can tailor our interface to better understand these areas.
+With this feedback, we hope to both get a better understanding of the models' performance, with a longer term goal of tailoring our evaluation platform to better assess these aspects.

 We received **147 written feedbacks** on model generations, which we further analyze using an LLM (Gemini 2.5 Flash).
-We ask the LLM to label each feedback with a sentiment, either positive or negative, as well as a category, either Generation Quality, Prompt Adherence, or General (i.e. non-descriptive) Feedback.
+We ask the LLM to label each feedback with a sentiment, either positive or negative, as well as a category, either Generation Quality, Prompt Adherence, or Musicallaneous (i.e. non-descriptive) Feedback.
+These categories were first identified by us, then confirmed to be the most salient categorization by the LLM.
 Examples of each type of feedback are shown below:

 | Example Feedback            | <span style="color:green">Positive | <span style="color:red">Negative |